tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "### **Chapter 12: Friendships**
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "### **Chapter 13: Work**

-Common issues:

-* imbalance
-* chronic complaining
-* emotional dumping
+Workplace boundaries include:

-* outgrowing friendships
+* workload limits

-Healthy friendships:

-* allow distance
+* availability hours
-* respect limits
+* communication tone
-* adapt to life stages
-"
+* toxic environment recognition

+Burnout ≠ lack of capacity
+Burnout = **lack of boundaries**"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please